Fieldnote-AID/AppearanceContinuityDirector-/README.md

 # Appearance Continuity Director
 ### Automated appearance tracking for AI Dungeon

 Appearance Continuity Director is a plug-in continuity script for AI Dungeon.
-It tracks visible character state from story output and keeps that state updated through script-managed Story Cards.
+It tracks live visible character state from story output and keeps that state updated through compact, script-managed Story Cards.

 Instead of manually editing cards every time a character changes clothes, gets soaked, ends up bloodied, cleans up, or picks up some new visible detail, this script handles those updates for you.